nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 This function calls `testDoMath` to test an `ADD` command.

 **Write a test macro:**
-Add the following code to the file `main.cpp`, before the definition of the `main` function:
+Add the following code to the file `TestMain.cpp`, before the definition of the `main` function:

 ```c++